-When handling a social event for the first time, I’m kind of shy and it’s hard to introduce myself because I’ve always had someone to talk to.”
+“When handling a social event for the first time, I’m kind of shy and it’s hard to introduce myself because I’ve always had someone to talk to.”

-My current friends are generally open-minded, fun and tend to be more introverted than myself, with my introverted friends having more common interests with me.”
+“My current friends are generally open-minded, fun and tend to be more extroverted than me, with my introverted friends having more common interests with me.”

-I don’t spend too much time online making friends because I like to treat my friends equally, and the online anonimity steers me away.”
+“I don’t spend too much time online making friends because I like to treat my friends equally, and the online anonimity steers me away.”

 - Introverts have the most difficulty in befriending new people.

-We determined the following design principles:
+I consolidated my key insights into the following design principles:

 - Remove as much of the sense of unfamiliarity as possible.